kipr/cbc/Readme.markdown

-THESEE DIRECTIONS ARE OUTDATED, THEY WILL BE UPDATED SOON
+THESE DIRECTIONS ARE OUTDATED, THEY WILL BE UPDATED SOON
 =========================================================

 CBC Firmware